alettieri/itil-notes/ServiceDesign.md

 * New
 * New and Modified _processes_

-> We're desigining Service and Process solutions
+> We're designing Service and Process solutions

 Processes:<a href="#processes"></a>